OpenVoiceOS/ovos-technical-manual/docs/runtime.md

 emitted, indicating that OVOS is ready to operate.

 - **'skills':**
-    - Loads all offline skills at the start.
+    - Waits for the all offline skills to be loaded

 - **'network_skills':**
-    - Waits for the `'mycroft.network.connected'` message before setting the `'mycroft.ready'` state.
+    - Waits for the `'mycroft.network.connected'` message

 - **'internet_skills':**
-    - Waits for the `'mycroft.internet.connected'` message before setting the `'mycroft.ready'` state.
+    - Waits for the `'mycroft.internet.connected'` message

 - **'setup':**
     - Waits for an external setup skill to handle actions such as pairing and configuration.

 - **'audio':**
-    - Waits for the audio stack to be initialized before setting the `'mycroft.ready'` state.
+    - Waits for the audio stack to be initialized

 - **'speech':**
-    - Waits for the speech engine to be initialized before setting the `'mycroft.ready'` state.
+    - Waits for the speech engine (STT) to be initialized

 ```json
 {